oktadev/okta-blog/_source/_posts/2023-09-15-java-microservices-spring-boot.md

 // todo: why does it prompt for scopes and offline access

 If you do the same, you can restart the API gateway and go to `http://localhost:8080/print-token` to see your access token.
 You can copy the expired time to [timestamp-converter.com](https://www.timestamp-converter.com/) to see when it expires in your local timezone.
 Wait 30 seconds and refresh the page.
-You'll see a request to get a new token and an updated expires timestamp in your terminal.
+You'll see a request for a new token and an updated expires timestamp in your terminal.

 ## The Okta Spring Boot starter and Keycloak

 If you find yourself in a situation where you don't have an internet connection, it can be handy to run Keycloak locally in a Docker container.
-Since the Okta Spring Boot starter is a thin wrapper around Spring Security, it works with Keycloak too.
+Since the Okta Spring Boot starter is a thin wrapper around Spring Security, it works with Keycloak, too.

 In my experience, Spring Security's OAuth support works with any OAuth 2.0-compliant server.
-The Okta Spring Boot starter does validate the issuer to make sure it's an Okta URL, so you have to use Spring Security's properties instead of the `okta.oauth2.*` properties when using Keycloak.
+The Okta Spring Boot starter does validate the issuer to ensure it's an Okta URL, so you must use Spring Security's properties instead of the `okta.oauth2.*` properties when using Keycloak.

 An easy way to get a pre-configured Keycloak instance is to use [JHipster](https://www.jhipster.tech)'s `jhipster-sample-app-oauth2` application.
 It gets updated with every JHipster release.
 You can clone it with the following command: